yotann/bcdb/docs/memodb/rest-api.md

   safe, but `http://0.0.0.0:29179` is dangerous.)
 - If you're using the same machine as someone else, you need to use different port numbers (you can't both use port 29179 at the same time).
-- The server and client have some known memory leaks.
 - If you kill a worker while it's processing a job, the job will never be finished.
 (The server will keep waiting for results forever.)
 You can fix this by restarting the server.
 You'll also have to restart all the programs